jpomfret/jpomfret.github.io/blog/content/post/2024/dbatools-repl-remove/index.md

 ---

-In the [Setup Replication](/dbatools-repl-setup) post we started with enabling the server components needed for replication and then we created a publication, added articles and then added a subscription - in that order.
+In the [Setup Replication](/dbatools-repl-setup) post we started with enabling the server components needed for replication and then we created a publication, added articles and then finally added a subscription - in that order.
 To remove replication we will reverse that order, removing the dependencies we created in reverse.

 First we must remove subscriptions.

 ## Remove Subscription

-In replication, subscribers are where the data is replicated too, let's remove the subscription we added in the last post from the `testPub` publication on `sql1` to `sql2`.
+In replication, subscribers are where the data is replicated too.
+Let's remove the subscription we added in the last post from the `testPub` publication on `sql1` to `sql2`.
 I can accomplish this with the `Remove-DbaReplSubscription` command.

-Just a reminder, when we're dealing with subscriptions we will still target the publisher as the `-SqlInstance` parameter.
+>Just a reminder, when we're dealing with subscriptions we will still target the publisher as the `-SqlInstance` parameter.
 This is because SQL Server stores the information on the publisher, so for us to find the subscriptions we need to go there first.

 ```PowerShell
 $sub = @{